gruvian/cursorport/README.md

 # cursorport
-GUI Tool that automates porting of converted cursor images with [win2xcur](https://github.com/quantum5/win2xcur) for Windows to Debian.
+GUI Tool that automates both porting of converted cursor images with [win2xcur](https://github.com/quantum5/win2xcur) for Windows to Debian and their installation for usage with GNOME Tweak Tool.
 ## Running

 ```shell